Ittoqqortoormiit: History

+Starting October 30, 2023, the area was moved from East Greenland Time to West Greenland Time, one hour ahead.

 Economy

 Local hunters have made a living from whale and polar bear hunting for generations, and it remains, up to the present, a significant cultural-economical factor in the area.
 Meat and by-products play a direct part in the economy of the hunting families.
 Income is gained by trading these products, but these options are seasonal and variable.

 Ittoqqortoormiit lies near large populations of shrimp and Greenland halibut, but the presence of sea ice prevents the exploitation of these resources year-round, and as a result fishing has never been extensively developed in the municipality.

 Tourism, on the other hand, is growing in importance because it is of interest to researchers and extreme Arctic expeditions on land and by sea.
 Ittoqqortoormiit is the closest town in Greenland from Iceland and its ecosystem, hunting culture and remoteness are of interest to a growing number of travelers primarily from Europe.
 A local company, Nanu Travel, owns the only guest house in the settlement and arranges tours and expedition logistics for visitors.
-The Guest House was featured in the hotels.com #RemoteAF campaign in 2018 because of its status as the one of the most remote hotels on earth.
-The buildings at the abandoned Uunarteq settlement, also known as Kap Tobin, are used by the local inhabitants as cottages all year.
+The Guest House was featured in the hotels.com #RemoteAF campaign in 2018 because of its status as one of the most remote hotels on earth.
+The buildings at the abandoned Uunarteq settlement, also known as Kap Tobin, 7.5 km south of Ittoqqortoormiit, are used for various purposes all year by the inhabitants of Ittoqqortoormiit.